yussypu/database/DECISIONS.md

 }
 ```

-Purely in-memory. `install_writes` calls `add_version` on a BTreeMap entry.
+Purely in memory. `install_writes` calls `add_version` on a BTreeMap entry.
 No engine field, no WAL writes from MVCC, no `put_versioned` calls.

 This ADR documents the regression and the redo.

 ### Decisions

-1. **VersionStore is rewritten to be engine-backed.** The in-memory BTreeMap goes away.
+1. **VersionStore is rewritten to be engine backed.** The in memory BTreeMap goes away.
 Reads route through `Engine::get_at`, writes route through `Engine::put_versioned`, conflict detection through `Engine::has_write_after`.

-2. **The wal_append_txn_* methods on VersionStore now actually call the corresponding methods on Engine.** The current versions are no-ops against the in-memory map and will be deleted.
+2. **The wal_append_txn_* methods on VersionStore now actually call the corresponding methods on Engine.** The current versions are no ops against the in memory map and will be deleted.

 3. **The kv layer's Txn::commit stops calling engine.put directly.** Commits route entirely through `SSITransactionManager::commit`, which writes to WAL and then to the engine.
 The kv layer's role is API surface and lifetime management, not persistence.

 4. **Stage 5b's verification includes a test that reads the WAL after commit and asserts expected records are present.** This is the test that would have caught Stage 5's regression.
 It is now a permanent CI gate.

-### Why Stage 5 didn't catch this
+### Why Stage 5 did not catch this

 The verification cycle for Stage 5 checked that the methods existed with the right names and signatures.
 It did not check that the method bodies performed engine writes.
-A method named `wal_append_txn_write` that just mutates a BTreeMap passes a "the API surface is correct" review without passing a "the integration is real" review.
+A method named `wal_append_txn_write` that just mutates a BTreeMap passes an API surface is correct review without passing an integration is real review.

 **The verification gap:** no test in Stage 5 read the WAL after a commit and asserted the expected records were present.
 A test of that shape would have caught the regression immediately.